rutgerhrm/valid8/README.md

 ## Examples
-Here are a few examples of two different templates that can be generated:
+Here are a few examples of the different templates that can be generated:

 - Public PHPinfo()
 ```yaml